Harry and Meghan issue defiant statement amid Archewell furore after Nigeria trip

-Royal news - live: Harry and Meghan issue defiant statement as King Charles reveals new cancer side effect
+Royal news – live: Harry and Meghan issue defiant statement as King Charles unveils official portrait

-Prince Harry and King Charles miss each other during the duke’s brief visit to London as Prince of Wales officially given command of his brother’s former regiment
+Duke of Sussex missed his father during his brief visit to London

 Prince Harry and Meghan Markle have praised their “unforgettable” tour of Nigeria amid a furore surrounding their charity’s paperwork.

-The couple visited the country for three days to mark the 10th anniversary of Prince Harry’s Invictus Games.
+The couple visited the country for three days to mark the 10th anniversary of the Duke of Sussex’s Invictus Games.

 Taking to their website, the couple described the unofficial visit as “unforgettable” and said it will be the “first of many memorable trips”.